tda-homcloud/homcloud-website/source/download/README.md

 You should put the file at `$HOME/.config/matplotlib/matplotlibrc`.

-# AUTHOR
+# AUTHORS

-Ippei Obayashi (ippei.obayashi.d8@tohoku.ac.jp)
+* Ippei Obayashi
+* Tomohide Wada
-Hiraoka Lab, WPI-AIMR, Tohoku Univ.
+* Hiraoka Lab, WPI-AIMR, Tohoku Univ.